≡ Menu

 Embalming

 Most people in America choose to have their body embalmed before burial.
 This procedure involved draining the body of fluids and filling it with formaldehyde-based chemical solutions.
-This helps keep your body to look normal up until the time of the funeral, and is particularly necessary if you are having a body viewing.
+This helps keep your body looking normal until the funeral and is particularly necessary if you are having a body viewing.

 Total Cost: $300-800